From Couch to Keyboard: Safe Online Practices for Remote Workers

 If a remote employee accidentally downloads a malicious file while working on a personal device, antivirus software can detect and neutralize the threat before it causes damage.

-Your personal devices are your digital guardians, keeping your data secure.
+Your devices are your digital guardians, keeping your data secure.
 But, like any guardians, they must be vigilant.
 Neglecting to update your devices can leave them vulnerable to cyber security threats too.

 Personal devices are prime targets for cyberattacks, especially for remote work.
 Cybercriminals exploit these vulnerabilities to infiltrate your digital space and potentially compromise sensitive company data too.